-Part 2.
-Your Supporting Statement
+Part 2: Your Supporting Statement

 Writing your Supporting Statement is the most important part of your application.
-Use your 2000 words wisely, remember communication is a key competence for a Full Member and the written submission is your opportunity to demonstrate your ability to communicate in writing.
+Use your 2000 words wisely, remember communication is a key competence for a Full Member and the supporting statement is your opportunity to demonstrate your ability to communicate in writing.
 It is your first opportunity to demonstrate your skills and competence.
+The purpose of this statement is that it puts the flesh on the bones of your CV as it's your chance to inform the Assessors what you know and to demonstrate what you've achieved in your career.

 Your statement must be well structured, interesting to read and display depth within your discussion on projects or topics.
-It is important to present your case clearly and concisely, and demonstrate how you meet some of the competencies for Full Membership and Chartered Environmentalist (if you are also applying for this).
+It is important to present your case clearly and concisely and demonstrate how you meet some of the competencies for Full Membership (and Chartered Environmentalist).
 We are interested in you and your contribution to projects, initiatives or outcomes.